 What is needed is swift and effective action at government and international levels.
 Climate change is the "market failure on the greatest scale the world has ever seen" [Stern 2006] - market forces and personal action alone will not solve the problem.
-However personal action can help.
+However, personal action can help.
 In particular if demand for aviation can be reduced now, that will make it easier for governments to make cuts later as well as reducing a significant source of high-altitude emissions today.
 Cuts in emissions now will (statistically) save lives later; even the most ambitious international plan to curb emissions will not prevent a significant and damaging rise in temperature.

 Taking numbers from the Stern Review: every medium distance flight you take now causes about 0.001 people to face starvation in the future.
 Roughly this means that for every hour you spend flying, someone in the future will spend an extra day short of food.

 Some people feel that this has nothing to do with WordWeb, and the licensing terms are ridiculous.
 We agree the situation is ridiculous; the WordWeb licensing is just reflecting the current huge under-pricing of air travel.
 Every time you fly you are not paying the cost to the environment (and hence other people); in economics terms climate-changing emissions are an important externality leading to a market failure.
 WordWeb is trying to slightly increase the cost of flying via its licence to correct for this anomaly.
 If and when air travel is charged correctly to reflect the total cost, which is much the most efficient solution, the WordWeb licence will be changed to a more sensible economic model.
+We focus on air travel, since most other emissions from individuals are covered by the Paris agreement.

 The licence also has the advantage that people who cannot easily afford to pay can use the program for free.
 If you can afford to fly, so that you do not satisfy the licence, you can afford to buy the program.